MitchellCrean/mitchellcrean.github.io/DnD - Xaqios/Session Notes/Rough Session Notes (Nigh Unreadable until session 7)/Session 32.md

 - gil - by the letter of your law we've won, talks about crew having seen his loss
 - Tarlo gives thumbs up, dragon is not happy, bites her and deals 9 points of damage
-- Tarlo casts hellish rebuke, does nothing to dragon, seems to like it
+- Tarlo casts hellish rebuke, does appropriate damage

 - purple gas starts to eminate from jaws
 - tarlo, rahkoriin and feinren collapse, asleep